mjeanroy/exiftool/README.md

 - ExifTool is now thread-safe.
 - Integration with `slf4j` and `log4j`.

-More informations below.
+More information below.

 ### Support

-This library is tested against Java >= 7, Linux and Windows.
+This library is tested against Java >= 8, Linux and Windows.

 ### Installation